Introduction

 - Harvest vegetables at their best flavour and texture

-- Avoid overripening, bolting or waste
+- Avoid overripening, bolting and waste

 - Plan ahead for the next sowing and harvesting window